X Marks the Spot

 Ona Kreivenas invested her bounty from sugar beets into electrification.
 “The electrician put in wires and lights.
 The black box was in the kitchen.”
 The children were warned to never touch it.
 “We didn’t have to use oil lamps anymore.
 We were so happy.”

 Carman, Ramute, and Angele slept in the dining room, an improvised bedroom in the four-room house.
 To the left of the foyer was the kitchen and to the right was the dining room.
 Ona had the large bedroom and Mindaugas the small one.
-At the back of the house stairs led to a root cellar.
+Gema slept with Ona.
+At the back of the house stairs led to the root cellar.

 “We read books at night until Ona told us lights out.
 She was a strict mother.
-We would always turn the light off right away.
+We had to turn the light off right away.
 She knew when we did because she had a blinking light in her room which told her when the lights had been turned off.
 We pretended being quiet until we knew she was asleep and then turned the light back on so we could read some more.
-After we got tired of reading, we turned the light off and talked until we finally fell asleep.”
+After we got tired of reading we turned the light off and talked until we finally fell asleep.”

 In March 1943 the Germans closed the Academy of Education and all Lithuanian schools of higher education.
 Ona taught grade school and wasn’t affected.
 She continued going to work.
 Everybody was uneasy.
 The war on the Eastern Front wasn’t going well for the Wehrmacht.
 They were losing the ability to mount offensive operations.

 “I couldn’t go to school because I had to work so much.
 I finished six grades and I wanted to learn, so my aunt found a tutor for me.
-I went to her house for two years, studying high school.”
+I went to her house, studying high school.”
 She wanted to be somebody other than a maid or a farmhand.

 Two months later in May the Gestapo shut down Lithuania’s local electorates.
 In September the last Jews in the ghetto of Vilnius were dragged out of their homes.
 Those who could work were sent to labor camps.
-The rest were shot.
+The rest were shot and buried in pits they were forced to dig themselves beforehand,

 “We had a radio and listened to the news every day.
-We knew it was bad for the Germans all that spring.
+We knew it was bad for the Germans all that spring and summer.
 We knew the Russians were coming back.”
 Everybody was worried and scared about the return of the Red Army.
 “We all knew something bad was going to happen.”

 In early August 1944, the Wehrmacht was driven out of most of Lithuania by Soviet forces and Russian hegemony was re-established.
-They were the same days that marked the Battle of Normandy in the west, which soon led to French liberation and independence.
+They were the same days that marked the Battle of Normandy in the west, which soon led to French liberation and the invasion of what was left of the Third Reich.

 “When the Russians came it all happened in one day.
 In the morning we got our wagon, the horses, the four children, and a cow.
 We needed the cow to give milk for Gema.
 We left as fast as we could.”
 They and hundreds of other families camped at a large farm a few miles from the East Prussian border, biding their time.
-When the Red Army again pushed west in September, and what was left of the Wehrmacht fled before them, the refugees crossed the frontier.
+When the Red Army again pushed west in September, and the remnants of the Wehrmacht forces fled before them, the refugees crossed the frontier.

 “We got across the border into East Prussia at night.
-It was a cold night, and wet.
+It was a wet cold night.
 There wasn’t a single border guard.
 Nobody else in my family, none of my brothers or my sister, nobody, made it out before the border was closed by the Russians.”

 Photograph by Antanas Sutkus.